wordplayer/ECM_dVRL/README.md

 OpenCV in Python: `pip install opencv-python` <br/>

 Please note that the code in this repository has been developed and runs on Python 3.7<br/>
+Before running the environment, please make sure to copy the `.ttt` scene file to the `Scenes` folder in CoppeliaSim.

 The source code for the da Vinci ECM - stationary PSM environment can be found in the `ECM_dVRL_v01` folder. <br/>